AfroCubaWeb

 Video Program - DANCE ON THE WIND

-This program illustrates the life and work of Eno D. Washington, an African-American dancer, who has studied the connections between African and African-American dance forms.
+Illustrates the life and work of Eno D. Washington, an African-American dancer, who has studied the connections between African and African-American dance forms.
 The program intersperses interviews with Washington with lively performance footage and remarkable archival footage of African and African-American dance.

 Winner of the 1992 Connecticut Film & Video competition.
 Judge's Special Merit Award, 1993 New England Film & Video Competition Broadcast on Connecticut Public TV.
 Distributed by Cinema Guild, Inc.